Like trains of cars on tracks of plush

 Of clovers and of noon!

-We are busy working to bring Emily Dickinson's "The Bee" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Bee" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Bee" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.